SrijanSankrit/PDF-to-XML-Converter/README.md

   3. Kushagra Pandey (IITG)

 ##  **Idea**

-#### To extract business information from a PDF document and convert it into an XML document.
+To extract business information from a PDF document and convert it into an XML document.

+#### **Product Description**

+Our product can be used to convert various business documents, with support for multiple page PDF conversion and password-encrypted PDF conversion.
+It uses a config file for detecting a table in a typical invoice.
+User has the option to supply his custom words before extraction.

+Not a standard invoice?
+Don't worry, Our product is capable of converting non-standard invoice document into proper structured XML Document.

 ## **Libraries used**